978-270-0755

 A leader in today’s industry

-• Proprietary controlled growing environment.
+• Controlled Algae growing environment.

-• Established partnership with Pacific Agritec for commercial market.
+• Established partnership with Pacific AgriTec for commercial market.

 Company History